Grayjack64/umaya-users-guide/app/guide-content.md

 ## Introduction

-MjBalmApp is a comprehensive horse management application designed for both individual horse owners and professional trainers/organizations.
+Umaya App is a comprehensive horse management application designed for both individual horse owners and professional trainers/organizations.
 The app provides tools for tracking horse care, managing tasks, monitoring health records, and organizing events related to equine management.

-Whether you're a single horse owner or managing a large stable, MjBalmApp offers the flexibility and features to streamline your horse care routines and ensure the best possible care for your equine companions.
+Whether you're a single horse owner or managing a large stable, Umaya App offers the flexibility and features to streamline your horse care routines and ensure the best possible care for your equine companions.

 ## Getting Started

 ### Account Setup

 1. **Download and Install**
-   - Download MjBalmApp from the App Store
+   - Download Umaya App from the App Store
    - Open the app and tap "Create Account"

 2. **Personal Account Setup**